cylin577/3DSCVC/README.md

 ## TODOs

  1. Make a homebrew app for automatic calibration
  2. Super-Resolution support?
+(But nothing can't be solved using a 4K camera)
  3. Stabilized tracking?
+(Captured screen won't shift around when you play rhythm games)

 ## Contribute
-If you found this project useful, please star this repo, and if you can code, feel free to modify the code and open a new Pull Request!!!!!!!!
+If you found this project useful, please star this repo, and if you can code, PLEASE help me do some TODOs, because I spend an entire night and still didn't figure out how to do auto calibration